Firice1269/Firic/README.md

 The `array.insert` function takes in two arguments (the second of which must be a number), inserts the first argument into the array at the index equal to the second argument, and returns the resulting array.

-The `array.pop` function takes in no arguments, removes the last element of the array, and returns the resulting array.
+The `array.randelement` function takes in no arguments and returns a random element from the array.
-(This function is equivalent to `array.remove(len(array))`.)

-The `array.push` function takes in one argument, inserts it into the array at the end, and returns the resulting array.
-(This function is equivalent to `array.insert(v, len(array))`, where `v` is the argument of this function.)

 The `array.remove` function takes in one argument (which must be a number), removes the element at the index equal to it from the array, and returns the resulting array.

 The `array.reverse` function takes in no arguments, reverses the order of the elements in the array, and returns the resulting array.

-The `array.sort` function takes in no arguments, sorts the array (in ascending order), and returns the resulting array.
+The `array.sort` function takes in one argument (which must be a boolean), which is optional (defaults to `false`), sorts the array in ascending order (unless the argument is `true`, in which case the array would be sorted in descending order), and returns the resulting array.

 The `dictionary.contains` function takes in one argument and returns `true` if the dictionary contains the argument (or `false` if it doesn't contain the argument).